LimTec-de/pasteAi/README.md

 2. The app will run in the background
 3. To optimize text:
    - Select and copy text (Ctrl+C or ⌘+C)
-   - Immediately copy again within 1 second
+   - Immediately copy again and again within 1 second (copy 3 times)
    - The text in your clipboard will be automatically optimized

 ## Development